odysseyindia/odyssey-tours/content/english/destinations/india/regions/gujarat-and-central-india/amongst-the-maharajas/_index.md

     item:
       - type: city
         url: /destinations/india/states/gujarat/cities/santrampur/
+        title: Santrampur
         content: >-
           You drive for four hours into Gujarat, to another hidden treasure.
 In the lap of the Aravalli Hills in Gujarat lies the untouched town of Santrampur, which is riddled with ancient palaces and striking temple ruins.

           Santrampur comprises two townships, Sant and Rampur.
 While Rampur is the commercial town or the ‘city centre’, Sant was reserved for the palaces.
 Santrampur and its neighbouring areas are predominantly inhabited by tribals.

           Your afternoon is at leisure.
       - type: hotel
         url: >-
           /destinations/india/states/gujarat/cities/santrampur/hotels/shri-joraver-vilas/
+        title: Shri Joraver Vilas
         content: >-
-          Shri Joravar Vilas Palace at Santrampur is a lakeside Heritage getaway offering a gateway into tribal areas of Gujarat.
+          Shri Joravar Vilas Palace at Santrampur is a lakeside heritage getaway offering a gateway into the tribal areas of Gujarat.
 The palace was built in 1926 in Art Deco style.

           Five contemporary rooms and suites occupy the ground floor of the building, surrounding a magnificent central courtyard.
-Inside the suite and out, a confluence of royal aesthetics adorns the walls, the bathrooms, the tables, the door knockers, and the furniture.
+Inside the suites and out, a confluence of royal aesthetics adorns the walls, the bathrooms, the tables, the door knockers, and the furniture.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''